 The ROCm toolboxes ship with ROCBLAS_USE_HIPBLASLT=1 by default.
-This forces rocBLAS to prefer
+This forces rocBLAS to

 the hipBLASLt kernel library, which historically delivered the best throughput on gfx1151 (Strix Halo).

-Rows tagged with __hblt0 were re-run with ROCBLAS_USE_HIPBLASLT=0, letting rocBLAS
+Rows tagged with __hblt0 were re-run with ROCBLAS_USE_HIPBLASLT=0, letting

 auto-select between hipBLASLt, Tensile, or other kernel providers.
-These runs show how performance shifts when
+These runs show how performance

 the tuned hipBLASLt path is disabled.

 hipBLASLt is AMD's LT (low-level tuned) matmul backend, optimized for transformer workloads.
-Disabling it can
+Disabling it

-expose regressions or improvements depending on driver versions, so both configurations are published for
+expose regressions or improvements depending on driver versions, so both configurations are published

 comparison.